Paddle sports and boating safety 101

 “Toddlers are curious by nature and top-heavy by design,” Summa says.

 Never leave your baby or toddler in the tub, even for just a second.
 Baby bath seats often provide a false sense of security.
-They are not a safety device, and do not prevent drowning.
+They are not a safety device and do not prevent drowning.

 If you have a pool at home, be sure to use multiple layers of protection: a four-sided fence, self-closing gate latches, door alarms and spa/pool covers.
+For aboveground pools, remove the ladder when not in use.

 Summa also recommends toilet lid locks, since toilets are at perfect reach for a toddler.